Tuition & Financial Aid

 annual reunions for as long as you care to attend them.

-Not included is the cost of round-trip transportation to northern California during the program, international airfare, personal medical insurance (usually covered under parents' policy), and personal spending money.
+Not included is the cost of round-trip transportation to Colorado during the program, international airfare, personal medical insurance (usually covered under parents' policy), and personal spending money.
 The average cost of airfare for group travel is ~ $1,500.
 Individual internship flight costs vary widely.

 How to Fund the Most Extraordinary Year of College